sgoutham2409/Kalman_filter_object_tracking/README.md

   2. Measurement corrupted by a gaussian noise

 Unittest framework and Pytest used to create and run simple tests to validate the Kalman filter behavior

+My takeaway: The key idea of Kalman filter is to combine multiple sources of inaccurate data representing the real value to get a more accurate estimate for the real value than each of the independent data sources.